 For further information about California workers’ comp, consult the DWC’s 2016 Physician’s Guide to Medical Practice in the California Workers’ Comp System.
 The title is a bit of a mouthful, but the guide offers a clear and insightful overview of each of the players mentioned above, and how they fit into the broader workers’ comp picture.

 Want to learn more about electronic billing for California workers’ comp?
-We’re hosting a webinar in May devoted to e-Billing, and we’ll share eye-popping data on compliance, time to payment, and more.
+We’re hosting a webinar in May devoted to electronic billing, and we’ll share eye-popping data on compliance, time to payment, and more.